gracebmanning/spoken-canvas/README.md

 - `let name = ...` binds a variable that **persists across brackets** (until restart).
 Define reusable arrow-function helpers this way, e.g. `[!let spin = (s) => browser_3d.rotate(s, 0, TIME.t * s, 0)]`.
 - `approach(target, rate = 0.1)` — an exponential smoothing filter for chasing a live signal; only smooths inside a continuous bracket.
 - Pass `() => value` where a value must keep updating through a mechanism a plain number can't reach (e.g. a Paper.js circle's radius, which can't be resized after creation).
 Most of the time, a plain expression inside a continuous bracket is enough, since the whole bracket re-runs.
-    > **Gotcha:** the first word of a script is _not_ executed when you step forward from the start (stepping runs the word you land _on_).
-Don't put a `let`/helper definition as the very first token.
-Lead with a spoken sentence, then define helpers.

 ### Example